nodebox/nodebox.github.io/node/reference/color/color.md

 ---
 layout: reference
+library: color
+node: color
-title: Color Node
+title: Color
-image: color
+image: None
 ---
 Create a color value that can be used as a variable.